otfried/ipelets/decorator/README.md

+**Note:** Most of the functionality of this ipelet is built into Ipe 7.2.5 and higher.
+See the provided stylesheet *decorations.isy* for examples of how decorations are defined.
+The built-in implementation has the advantage that the decorations are resized automatically when the object being decorated is changed.

 With the decorator ipelet, you can decorate other objects (by for example surrounding them with a box).
 The ipelet is flexible in the sense that you can define your own decorator objects.
 The following